 - reprimands (with or without stipulations and fines)

 - license suspensions or probations

 As your legal representative, we can advocate for you, possibly mitigating or eliminating the discipline from the board.

 Please note: Kevin Keaney is a member of TAANA (The American Association of Nurse Attorneys).
-He earned his BSN from UT Austin and practiced as a nurse for six years before becoming a lawyer.
+He earned his BSN from UT Austin and practiced as a nurse for four years before becoming a lawyer.
 He has more than 30 years experience as an attorney and is licensed to practice law in Texas, Oregon, and Washington.